What is Ecommerce Testing?

-The overal workflow of an e-commerce website testing consists of:
+The overall workflow of an e-commerce website testing consists of:

 - Feature for posting product reviews so that other customers can see them and make their decision.

-– Sorting feature to filter different product types according to different categories, such as men’s, women’s etc.
+- Sorting features to filter different product types according to different categories, such as men’s, women's, etc.